Why Do I Have a Rash on My Breast?

 To avoid intertrigo and yeast infections:

-• Wash the area under your breasts with gentle cleanser two times a day, then gently pat dry with a clean towel.
+• Wash the area under your breasts with a gentle cleanser two times a day, then gently pat dry with a clean towel.

 • Choose a well-fitting bra made of cotton or another natural material.